Skip to main content

 Georgia has specific rules about who can make a will, how it must be signed, how many witnesses are needed, and whether notarization is required.
 Here's everything you need to know about creating a valid last will and testament in GA.

-This is general information, not legal advice.
+General information, not legal advice.
 Laws can change.
 Consult a Georgia attorney to confirm current requirements.

 Georgia Will Requirements at a Glance